Nictiz/Nictiz-tooling-R4-QA/README.md

   * "patterns": one or more of the defined patterns that will be used in the check.
   * "description" (optional): A description of the check.
   * "profile" (optional): If present, this should be the canonical URL of a FHIR profile to check the files in the pattern against.
-  * "script" (optional): The path to a custom script file somewhere in the repository, in Unix path notation (see the section on extending below).
+  * "script" (optional): The name of a custom script file in the "script dir" directory (see the section on extending below).
   If neither "profile" or "script" is present, the action will validate the files defined by the pattern against the known IG(s).

 In addition, the qa.yaml file recognizes the following keys: